-Throwing open the doors to her personal archive that she has closely guarded for the past twentyseven years, Kara Walker (b.
-1969) presents hundreds of drawings from her studio.
+Throwing open the doors to her personal archive that she has closely guarded for the past twentyeight years, Kara Walker (b.
+1969) presents more than 600 drawings from her studio.
 The Kupferstichkabinett Basel displays these treasures together with brand-new works by the world-famous American artist in her first extensive solo exhibition in Switzerland.

 Walker, who first caused a stir with panoramic silhouettes in 1994, is one of the most prominent artists working in America today.
 Provocative and obscene but aesthetically appealing scenes executed with extraordinary technical finesse bring racism, gender, sexuality, and violence into focus.
 Surveying American history from slavery to Barack Obama’s presidency, Walker has no patience for political correctness and does not propose a conciliatory view of the past, instead prodding the viewer to question established narratives and entrenched myths.
 Unsparing in her analysis of conflicts that have never been resolved, she examines the genesis of collective self-images as well as her own identity.